 Traction refers to grip on surfaces when running, which is very important in having a stable stride.
 The traction of the Launch 3’s is great on the road, due to its HPR technology outsole, making it a great choice for city runners, or road races.
 On other terrains, the traction is not quite as superb as the road, though it certainly is still usable and very solid.

 A flexible shoe is key in allowing good stride movement and preventing injury as well.
 The well designed upper of the Launch 3 makes it a very flexible shoe.
 As mentioned above, the 3D Fit Print technology allows it to flex and move with all types of feet and ranges of movement.
 This, in addition to the responsive midsole, make the Launch 3 a very flexible show.

 The Launch 3’s offer solid stability.
 The Crash Pad on the outsole contributes to this, offering a smoother step.
 The heel is also extremely stable thanks to the 10 mm drop.
 A stable shoe again helps with stride and injury prevention, by preventing bad steps and twists, and the Launch 3’s definitely provide good stability.

-The drop of a running shoe is basically the size of the its heel where it falls.
+The drop of a running shoe is basically the size of its heel where it falls.
 In the case of the Launch 3’s, the heel drop is 10 mm.
-10 mm is a bit higher than might be expected for a lighter weight shoe, but is definitely not unreasonable.
+10 mm is a bit higher than might be expected for a lighter weight shoe but is definitely not unreasonable.
 The drop on the Launch is probably most geared to midfoot runners, which makes it a great choice for many.

 •Unique DNA Fit Print upper for a flexible fit